atilantera/JAAL/doc/jaal-schema-documentation.md

     to easily support finding difficult parts of the exercise where the user has clicked the Undo button.
   - `grade` is the click of the Grade button.
+  - `operation` is a data structure operation.
+This is used at least in the model answer.
+  - `narration` means that the narrative text in the model answer changes.

 ## graph.json